Margaret Masterman: Work

 Two other concerns that went through her intellectual life owe much to the period when Michael Halliday, as the University Lecturer in Chinese at Cambridge, was a colleague at CLRU.
 She got from him the idea that syntactic theory was fundamentally semantic or pragmatic, in either its categories and their fundamental definition, or in terms of the role of syntax as an organizing principle for semantic information.
 She was the first AI researcher to be influenced by Halliday, long before Terry Winograd.
 Again, she became preoccupied for a considerable period with the nature and function of Chinese ideograms, because she felt they clarified in an empirical way problems that Wittgenstein had wrestled with in his so-called picture-theory-of-truth.
 This led her to exaggerate the generality of ideogrammatic principles and to seem to hold that English was really rather like Chinese if only seen correctly, with its meaning atoms, highly ambiguous and virtually uninflected.
 It was a view that found little or no sympathy in the dominant linguistic or computational currents of the time.

-Her main creation in 1953, one which endured for twenty years, was the Cambridge Language Research Unit, which grew out of an informal discussion group with a very heterogeneous membership interested in language from philosophical and computational points of view.
-Subsequently, the attempt to build language processing programs which had a sound philosophical basis was a distinctive feature of the Unit's work.
+Her main creation in 1953, one which endured for twenty years, was the Cambridge Language Research Unit.
+It grew out of an informal discussion group with a very heterogeneous membership interested in language from philosophical and computational points of view.
+Subsequently, the attempt to build language processing programs with a philosophical basis was a distinctive feature of the Unit's work.
 This approach to language processing, and the specific form it took in the use of a thesaurus as the main vehicle for semantic operations, will probably come to be seen as the Unit's major contributions to the field as a whole, and it was Margaret who was primarily responsible for them.
-Her vision of language processing and its possibilities was remarkable at a time when computers were very rudimentary: indeed much of the C.L.R.U.'s work had to be done on the predecessors of computers, namely Hollerith punched card machines.
-Equally, Margaret's determination in establishing and maintaining the Unit, with the enormous effort in fund raising that this involved, was very striking: the fact that it could continue for decades, and through periods when public support for such work was hard to come by, is a tribute to Margaret's persistence and charm.
-It is difficult for us now, in these days of artificial intelligence in the ordinary market place, and very powerful personal computers, to realise how hard it was to get the financial resources needed for language-processing research, and the technical resources to do actual experiments.
+Much of the C.L.R.U.'s work had to be done on the predecessors of computers, namely Hollerith punched card machines.
+The Unit could continue for decades, even through periods when public support for such work was hard to come by.
+It is difficult now, in these days of artificial intelligence in the ordinary market place, and powerful personal computers, to realize how hard it was to get the financial resources needed for language-processing research, and the technical resources to do experiments.